jonhoo/onwards/README.md

 I haven't published the version of the book that has these links yet, but will update this with my final bill once I do.
 My expectation is about $1/month for the traffic, with half of that going to the fixed cost of Route 53, AWS' DNS provider.
-Then there's Terraform for managing the deployment when I push new changes and such, which will probably even out at about $2/month (which is really quite wild).
-Meaning in total I pay $3/month, with full control over the shortening (and no limits!).
+Meaning in total I pay $1/month, with full control over the shortening (and no limits!).

 If anyone has ideas for reducing this cost further _without affecting the stable-state workflow_, I'd love to hear them.